 Bounce Back Loan Scheme

-The Government has announced a new scheme for those in need of smaller loans.
-Businesses can apply for the new Bounce Back Loans up to a maximum of £50,000, or 25% of turnover, with the government paying the interest for the first 12 months.
+Businesses in need of smaller loans can apply for Bounce Back Loans up to a maximum of £50,000, or 25% of turnover, with the government paying the interest for the first 12 months.
 The Government will also support lending by guaranteeing 100% of the loan.
 More information is available here.

 The Business Rates retail discount has been raised to 100 per cent for one year and expanded to cover all businesses in the retail, leisure and hospitality sectors.